Incompleteusern/dotfiles/README.md

 - https://github.com/Saimoomedits/eww-widgets for the top bar, modified for catppuccin theming, hyprland and spotify
 - https://github.com/catppuccin for the pastel theming over basically everything I can touch
   - For rofi, deathmonde is used
-- https://wiki.archlinux.org/title/User:Bai-Chiang/Installation_notes and https://gist.github.com/orhun/02102b3af3acfdaf9a5a2164bea7c3d6 for extended installation notes over encryption and so forth
+- https://wiki.archlinux.org/title/User:Bai-Chiang/Installation_notes and https://gist.github.com/orhun/02102b3af3acfdaf9a5a2164bea7c3d6 and https://gist.github.com/michaelb081988/0e3f1bbd3bb04fb34c0726e28da2a934 for extended installation notes over encryption and so forth

 ## INFO